Pop-Osiris/LSPlus/README.md

 # LS Plus

-A WIP QOL mod to speed up and add convenience to certain aspects of gaming on a certain server.
+A WIP Client-Side QOL mod to speed up and add convenience to certain aspects of gaming on a certain server.

 ## Current Features